WFP-Dubai/Shipments/README.txt

 2) Java is the programming language.
 3) The database used is Postresql.
 4) JDBC connection to the database.
+5) Maven is used to resolve dependencies and build the project.

 ****Work Completed to Date